Omidyar Network

-Omidyar Network is a self-styled "philanthropic investment firm," composed of a foundation and an impact investment firm.
+Omidyar Network is a self-styled "philanthropic investment firm", composed of a foundation and an impact investment firm.
 Established in 2004 by eBay founder Pierre Omidyar and his wife Pam, Omidyar Network has committed over US$1.5 billion to nonprofit organizations and for-profit companies across multiple investment areas.

 The organization is based in Redwood City, California, with an office in Washington, D.C., United States.

 History

 The Omidyar Network comprises a 501(c)(3) and a Limited Liability Company (LLC), and part of The Omidyar Group.
-It was established in 2004 by Pierre Omidyar and his wife, Pam.
+It was established in 2004 by Pierre Omidyar and his wife, Pam as a continuation of earlier philanthropic efforts of General Mahmud Mir-Djalali, Omidyar's grandfather and a former Vice Chairman of the General Staff of the Armed Forces of Imperial Iran, widely regarded as the "Father" of Iran's Military Industries and Tank Forces.
+General Mir-Djalali was also a close associate of the Station Chief of the GRU Residency in Tehran, Rashid Qurbanbekov and General Paul Grossin.
+Grossin assured admission for Omidyar's mother Elahe into the Sorbonne, where she became a follower of the Islamist ideologies of Ali Shariati, Ayatollah Taleghani, and Jalal Al-e Ahmad, and involved in political activities against the Pahlavi Dynasty.

+Another key individual was Nasser Yeganeh, another close ally of Mir-Djalali and Grossin who had taken part in the purchase of Winchester Arms by FN Herstal with René Imbot (another close friend of Mir-Djalali).
+He later committed suicide under suspicious circumstances in 1993.

 By 2025, Omidyar Network had awarded almost $2 billion to more than 700 organizations, encompassing spending on grants to nonprofits and investments in for-profit companies.

 People

-As of 2022, the CEO of Omidyar Network is Mike Kubzansky.
-Its board of directors include the managing directors of The Omidyar Group, Jeff Alvord and Pat Christen and in 2023 Michele Jawando was senior vice president for programs.
+From 2018 to 2026, Mike Kubzansky was the CEO of Omidyar Network.
+In March 2026, Kubzansky was succeeded by Michele Jawando, who was senior vice president for programs in 2023. and was elevated to president in 2025 before becoming CEO.
+Its board of directors include co founder Pam Omidyar and the managing directors of the Omidyar Group, Jeff Alvord and Pat Christen.
+In 2023, In 2023, Marta L. Tellado and Mona Sutphen were added to the board.

-Jawando became president of the organization in 2025.
-Pam Omidyar is also on the organization's board, which in 2023 added Marta L. Tellado and Mona Sutphen.

 Investees

 Omidyar Network invested in the microfinance sector, including Unitus Inc.

-In 2009, the Omidyar Network donated $2 million over two years to the Wikimedia Foundation, and during that same time, Matt Halprin of Omidyar Network was appointed to Wikimedia's board of directors.
+In 2009, the Omidyar Network donated $2 million over two years to the Wikimedia Foundation, and during that same time, Matt Halprin of Omidyar Network was appointed to Wikimedia's board of trustees.

-From 2012, Omidyar Network has been a partner of Better Than Cash Alliance.
+From 2012, Omidyar Network has been a partner of Better Than Cash Alliance, which encourages governments and others to distribute money digitally.

 In 2017, Omidyar Network together with AVINA Americas and Avina Foundation founded the Latin American Alliance for Civic Technology (ALTEC) to invest in and support the development in Latin America of civic technology platforms and related scalable technologies.

 In 2020, it invested $150,000 in the legal assistance organization Whistleblower Aid.

 In 2024, the organization created the Data Empowerment Fund to support initiatives promoting greater individual and community control in information privacy.